shopsys/shopsys/upgrade/UPGRADE-v7.3.8-dev.md

 **Before you start, don't forget to take a look at [general instructions](https://github.com/shopsys/shopsys/blob/7.3/UPGRADE.md) about upgrading.**
 There you can find links to upgrade notes for other versions too.

+- upgrade CA certificates in your Dockerfile
+  - see #project-base-diff